-- -Staffing;

-- qualification and training and qualification;

-- commissioning;

-- plant operations;

-- maintenance;

-- - work management;

-- - outage management;

-- -foreign material exclusion;
+- maintenance,

-- in-service inspection;
+- in-service inspection,

-- surveillance;

-- equipment qualification;
+- surveillance,

-- -fuel management;
+- fuel management,

-- chemistry;
+- --- chemistry,

+- safety analysis and review,

-- nuclear security and physical protection;
+- physical protection,

-- radiation protection;
+- radiation protection,

-- -non-radiation safety;
+- industrial safety,

-- waste management and environmental monitoring;
+- waste management and environmental monitoring,

-- emergency preparedness[CR30][CR31] and response;
+- emergency preparedness,

-- severe accident management;

-- internal and external hazards;
+- fire safety,

-- quality management;
+- quality assurance,

-- -human factors;
+- human factors,

-- -feedback of operational experience;
+- feedback of operational experience,

-- plant modifications;

-- plant configuration control;
+- plant modifications,

-- document control and records;
+- document control and records,

-- management of ageing and LTO;
+- management of ageing, and

 - decommissioning.

-6.3.
+- 6.3.
 These programmes should be addressed to administrative as well as technical aspects of plant operation and should cover all related activities.
-Due consideration should also be given to leadership and management requirements as stated in Ref.[8], Application of the Management System for Facilities and Activities, IAEA Safety Standards Series No. GS-G-3.1 [8A] and The Management System for Nuclear Installations Safety Guide IAEA Safety Standards Series No. GS-G-3.5 [8B].
+Due consideration should also be given to quality assurance requirements as stated in Ref.
+[8] (in particular, Safety Guide Q13).

-6.4.
+- 6.4.
 The relevant parts of these programmes should be documented and should be available sufficiently in advance to allow the corresponding activities to be reviewed and assessed by plant staff prior to implementation.

-6.5.
+- 6.5.
 In order to ensure that adequate and appropriate practices are followed in implementing the management programmes, the operating organization should make arrangements for the requisite information to be available from designers, manufacturers and other organizations.
 Arrangements should also be made with other appropriate operating organizations in order to benefit from their experience.

-6.6.
+- 6.6.
 These programmes should take account of the management of ageing and decommissioning and therefore should include any requirements that may facilitate the planning of this activity.

-6.7.
+- 6.7.
 When establishing such programmes, due consideration should be given to:

-- objectives to be achieved;
+- objectives to be achieved,

-- applicable regulatory requirements;
+- applicable regulatory requirements,

-- policies to be implemented;
+- policies to be implemented,

-- allocation of responsibilities and delegation of authority;
+- allocation of responsibilities and delegation of authority,

-- qualification of personnel involved;
+- qualification of personnel involved,

+- scheduling of activities to be performed,

-- services and facilities required;
+- services and facilities required,

-- documentation and basic information required;
+- documentation and basic information required,

-- feedback of experience;
+- feedback of experience,

-- reviews to be conducted of programmes and associated procedures;
+- reviews to be conducted of programmes and associated procedures,

-- the timely resolution of safety problems;
+- the timely resolution of safety problems,

-- reports to be produced and records to be kept;
+- reports to be produced and records to be kept, and

 - the information flow required.

-6.8.
+- 6.8.
 A prerequisite for implementing the appropriate management programme is the establishment of a comprehensive system of instructions and procedures to cover all relevant technical and administrative aspects.
 These documents should be prepared by knowledgeable persons and should be ready at the start of each programme.
 This imposes a major workload which should be taken into account when recruitment and training schedules are being drawn up.
 The co-operation of experts from manufacturing, design, construction and other organizations can be utilized where such expertise is required.

-6.9.
+- 6.9.
 When activities which are not included in the normal procedures are proposed, special procedures should be written down in accordance with established procedures which include the contents and the operational details of the proposed activity.
 Such activities and procedures should be carefully reviewed by appropriate technical staff and approved by management for safety implications.
 However, the plant management should have the ultimate responsibility to perform the proposed activity.
-(See Ref.[29]) The proposed procedure should be submitted to the regulatory body for approval if so required.
+The proposed procedure should be submitted to the regulatory body for approval if so required.

-6.10.
-The operating organization should establish a document control system to ensure that all documents affecting activities important to safety are issued, updated, filed and distributed in such a manner as to prevent the use of old revision or superseded documents (see Ref.[8B]).
+- 6.10.
+The operating organization should establish a document control system to ensure that all documents affecting activities important to safety are issued, updated, filed and distributed in such a manner as to prevent the use of superseded documents (see Ref.
+[8], Safety Guide Q3).